-- Rent levels relatively low and vacancy rates relatively high compared to Tokyo CBDs, with some variance by each area's characteristics; also, relatively small market scale and low growth rates. - Relatively high yearly NOI yields. - Relatively low liquidity at the time of sales.
+Rent levels relatively low and vacancy rates relatively high compared to Tokyo CBDs, with some variance by each area's characteristics; also, relatively small market scale and low growth rates.
+Relatively high yearly NOI yields.
+Relatively low liquidity at the time of sales.
+Relatively low inquidity at the time of sales.